shinyish/shinyish/README.md

-I know basic knowledge on JavaScript and I am currently learning Discord.js aswell as learning some basic lua too.
+I have basic knowledge on JavaScript and I am currently learning Discord.js aswell as learning some basic lua too.
 My dream is to work as a full-stack engineer at a good company and be a good developer.

 <a href="https://discord.com/users/760301818243842108"><img align="left" alt="Discord" width="23px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/discord.svg" /></a>